Login using SSO - Knowledge base portal

 1. Log in to the Knowledge base portal as an administrator.

-2. Select the project where the user needs access.
+2. Select the project to which the user needs access.

 3. Navigate to Settings () in the left navigation bar in the Knowledge base portal.